bestwebsoft/captcha-bws-wordpress-plugin/readme.txt

 == Changelog ===

+= V5.0.7 - 17.09.2019 =
+* Bugfix : Issue with Calling files remotely has been fixed.
+* Bugfix : Issue with Including Libraries Already In Core has been fixed.
+* Update : Checking for updates has been removed.
+* Update : BWS Menu Functionality is improved.

+= V5.0.6 - 04.09.2019 =
+* Update: The deactivation feedback has been changed.
+Misleading buttons have been removed.

 = V5.0.5 - 24.05.2019 =
 * NEW : The compatibility with Car Rental V2 has been added.
 * Bugfix : The bug with the "Advanced protection" option has been fixed.